Bsal13/Offensive-Security-Proving-Grounds-Boxes/Algeron (Easy) Windows Box.md

 # Enumeration
 ## PORT 21

-#### - Per NMAP scan we are able to login via anonymous but aren't able to get retrieve the directory listing
+- The scan revealed that the FTP server permitted anonymous login, but the directory listing was unavailable due to a timeout.
+The HTTP server was running Microsoft IIS 10.0.

 ## PORT 9998

-#### - Navigate to"http://192.168.114.65:9998'' and get directed to the following login page running Smartermail:
+- When we access "http://192.168.114.65:9998," the following Smartermail login page appears.

 ![](Images/Pasted%20image%2020221001115950.png)

-#### - Typed "searchsploit smartermail" and found the following remote code execution script:
+- We discover the following remote code execution script when we enter "searchsploit smartermail":

 ![](Images/Pasted%20image%2020221001120543.png)

-#### - Googled "windows/remote/49216.py" and found the following edb exploit:
+- When we search for "windows/remote/49216.py" on Google, we come across this EDB exploit:

 ![](Images/Pasted%20image%2020221001120904.png)

 ![](Images/Pasted%20image%2020221001120943.png)

-#### - Googled "2019-7214 github" and found the following exploit with better comments for the exploit:
+- When we search for "2019–7214 github" on Google, we find the following exploit with improved comments:

 ![](Images/Pasted%20image%2020221001121009.png)